Wondering how to spend one day in Bergen, Norway?

 Where to stay in Bergen

-The Opus XVI is a 10-minute walk from Bryggen.
-It’s a luxury hotel housed in a historic building.
+The Opus 16 is a 10-minute walk from Bryggen.
+It’s a luxury hotel housed in a historic building, and a fabulous splurge stay.
 Furnishings are contemporary, and the bathrooms are stunning.
+Breakfast is sumptuous spread!

 Where to eat in Bergen